Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Peer counselors have a qualification you can’t get in school or on the job: they or someone close to them has gone through addiction.

 Most states have created an official role for these substance use treatment professionals that has a shorter path to getting credentialed.
-To get into this kind of role, you will typically only need between 40 and 100 hour of specialized training in a certificate program, often available online.
+To get into this kind of role, you will typically only need between 40 and 100 hours of specialized training in a certificate program, often available online.

-How Substance Abuse Counselors Are Succeeding in Leading America to Recovery
+How Substance Abuse Counselors Are Succeeding

 You’ve heard about what a substance abuse counselor is and learned about what they do.
-Your next question should be, how are substance abuse counselor’s doing?
+Your next question should be, how are substance abuse counselors doing?

 Although it’s true that the numbers of untreated substance use disorder patients remain staggering, there’s some evidence that a surge in treatment is starting to have some impact in the opioid overdose crisis.